KeyboardKit/KeyboardKit/README.md

 }
 ```

-To set up the main app with the same configuration as the keyboard extension, just wrap the main content view in a `KeyboardAppView` and provide it with the same app information:
+To set up your main app with the same configuration, just wrap the root content view in a `KeyboardAppView`:

 ```swift
 import SwiftUI